 Your septic tank has a limited lifespan, but some property owners do not realize this.
 The leach field, an integral part of a septic tank, can last for one to two decades based on where it lies and how much water you consume.

-How To Unclog Your Septic Tank A Step By Step Guide
+How To Unclog Your Septic Tank Yourself: A Step-By-Step Guide

-Here we will discuss two different ways to unclog the septic tank effectively.
-Let’s start exploring how to unclog a septic tank drain pipe on your own.
+Here, we will discuss two different ways to unclog the septic tank effectively.
+Let’s explore how to unclog a septic tank drain pipe on your own.

-How To Unclog A Septic Tank Drain Pipe Method-1: Clearing The accessible Clogs
+How To Unclog A Septic Tank Drain Pipe Yourself Method-1: Unclog Septic Drain Field

-Breaking apart septic system backups and clogs can help clear blockages of the septic tank and normalize the flow of water into your drain field system.
+Breaking apart septic system backups and clogs can help clear blockages of the septic tank and normalize the water flow into your drain field system.
 You must follow these easy-to-follow steps to break apart accessible clogs from a septic tank.

 - Lift Access Lid Of Septic Tank

 Lift the access lid of the septic tank nearest your house to determine if the inlet baffle has any problem.
-Carefully open the access lid with a pry bar and off the tank to check if anything is blocking the inlet baffle.
+Carefully open the access lid with a pry bar and turn off the tank to check if anything is blocking the inlet baffle.
 Inspect the green or white pipe into the septic tank nearest to your house.
 If you notice anything clogging the inlet baffle, it can cause severe drainage problems.
-Check the level of the water in your septic tank and;

-- If you notice that the water is not above from inlet baffle, then the blockage lies in the pipe near your home.
+- Check the water level in your septic tank.
+If you notice that the water is not above the inlet baffle, then the blockage lies in the pipe near your home.

 - The blockage may lie in the tank’s leach field if the water level is high in the inlet baffle/pipe.